ccb-hms/NHANES-metadata/code/README.md

 ### 2. Map NHANES Metadata to Ontologies
 `generate_ontology_mappings.py` uses the [text2term](https://github.com/ccb-hms/ontology-mapper) Python package to generate ontology mappings for the labels used to describe NHANES tables and variables.
 The mappings are saved in the [ontology-mappings](https://github.com/ccb-hms/NHANES-metadata/tree/master/ontology-mappings) folder.

 Before mapping, variable labels are preprocessed using the `preprocess_metadata.py` module.
 As a consequence, the output of the mapping process contains the preprocessed labels rather than the original ones.

+Mechanically, `preprocess_metadata.py` takes in a templates file (`templates.txt`) which contains Regex expressions that correspond to some of the NHANES variables.
+The preprocess module then transforms those into shortened expressions and adds any tags that are annotated in the aforementioned file.

+Similarly, there are two blocklist files that denote which terms and tables are not to be included in the output.
+This allows some terms that do not correspond with ontology terms to be filtered out of the mappings.
+This is done manually with the `table_blocklist.csv` and with the preprocess module for `term_blocklist.txt`.

 ### 3. Generate Ontology Tables to Facilitate Search in Relational DBs
 `generate_semsql_ontology_tables.py` retrieves [SemanticSQL](https://github.com/INCATools/semantic-sql)-based SQL builds of ontologies and then extracts tables of interest to support ontology-based search of the mapped metadata.
 The tables are saved in the [ontology-tables](https://github.com/ccb-hms/NHANES-metadata/tree/master/ontology-tables) folder.